Contract killing: Statistics

 A study by the Australian Institute of Criminology of 162 contract murders and attempted contract murders in Australia between 1989 and 2002 indicated that the most common reason for murder-for-hire was insurance policy payouts.
 The study also found that payments varied from $5,000 to $30,000 per killing, with an average of $15,000, and that the most commonly used weapons were firearms.
-Contract killings accounted for 2% of murders in Australia during that time period.
+Contract killings accounted for 2% of murders in Australia during that period.